Trilarion/opensourcegames/entries/domino_on_acid.md

 - Assets license: GPL-2.0
 - Developer: Matthias S. Benkmann

-Domino is a natural deduction visualization in the form of a game of unusual dominoes.
+Natural deduction visualization in the form of a game of unusual dominoes.

 ## Building

+- Build system: Ant